eoap/cwl-eoap/docs/index.md

-# The Application Package and CWL as a solution for Earth Observation portability
+# Application Package and CWL as a solution for Earth Observation portability

 The Application Package is a document that describes the data processing application by providing information about the parameters, software item, executable, dependencies and metadata.